-At Chilton Hospital, the safety and well-being of our patients is our top priority.
+At Chilton Medical Center, the safety and well-being of our patients is our top priority.
 Your partnership is vitally important to us.
 Below are some important steps that you and your family can take to ensure a safe health care experience.

 Be a more informed health care consumer

 - Ask questions about your illness or condition.

 - If you don't understand any information from your health care provider, ask for clarification.

 - Write down your medical history, including medical conditions, illness, immunizations allergies and hospitalizations.

 - Keep a typed or printed list of all medications, vitamins, supplements or herbal remedies that you are taking.
 Make sure to include the frequency and the amount that you take.

 - Keep a list of all of your doctors and their phone numbers.